QingyangKong/knowledge-dump/git/Git Basics.md

 To check files in git repo, use `git ls-tree {branch name}`

 #### 2.6 Untrack files in git repo
-If I don't want file `firstFile.txt` to be exposed to others, I can delete it from my git repo and never track changes happens in the files.
-First I need to remove it from my git repo and then commit this change into repo.
 `git rm --cache  firstFile.txt`
 `git status`
-result is:
 ```
 On branch master
 Changes to be committed: